GooseMod/OpenAsar/README.md

 ## Custom Patches
 Custom patches are another main goal of OpenAsar, patching enhancements where otherwise impossible to do so with traditional mods.
 Our current ideas for patches to do:
+- [X] Rewrite portions of Discord's code to not rely on external dependencies, increasing speed and decreasing size
 - [X] Skipping checking for updates on startup
 - [ ] Linux host app updating